Money to Gold Weight Converter — Tola, Masha, Ratti, Grams

 How accurate is the live rate used by this calculator?

-The rate is pulled from the international XAU/USD spot price (the same benchmark COMEX and LBMA use), refreshed every 60 seconds.
-Local retail jewellers add making charges and dealer margin on top — expect to pay 3-8% above the spot calculation for finished jewellery.
+The rate is derived from the international XAU/USD spot price (the same benchmark COMEX and LBMA use), refreshed every 60 seconds.
+Local retail jewellers add making charges and dealer margin on top — expect to pay 5–15% above the calculator's spot-based figure for finished jewellery.

 Should I budget for 24K or 22K when buying jewellery?

-22K is the practical wear-and-tear standard for most South Asian wedding jewellery — pure 24K is too soft for daily use.
-For investment-grade bullion, use 24K (coins, bars).
-The calculator lets you toggle karat to see both options against the same money budget.
+22K is the standard for most South Asian wedding jewellery — pure 24K is too soft for daily wear and stone-setting.
+For investment-grade bullion (bars or coins held, not worn), use 24K to maximise pure gold content.
+The calculator lets you toggle karat to compare both options against the same budget.